distantsoil/Confluence-Import-Export-Tool/README.md

 ### Does your company use Confluence? and why am I pointing this out?
 Yes, the company I work for uses Confluence and so have past employers.
 Part of the motiviation for me writing this was a problem I saw emerging with multiple Confluence spaces that shared the same keys that might need to be consolidated.

 However I did not **ever** connect to or test this tool with any of the company systems, or using company technology.
 This is strictly a personal initiative.

-As an IT professional, you should never use this tool without **explicit** authorization from your IT team and show them this page so they understand its capabilities.
+You should never use this tool without **explicit** authorization from your IT team and show them this page so they understand its capabilities.

 :coffee: **If you like this project, or found it (or my efforts) useful, I'd appreciate your support by [buying me a coffee](https://ko-fi.com/distantsoil)**